willshersystems/ansible-sshd/README.md

 Use these variables to set the ownership and permissions for the openssh config file that this role produces.

-* `sshd_config_file`

-The path where the openssh configuration produced by this role should be saved.

 * `sshd_binary`